ilsundal/ncollections/README.md

 **peek()** returns the front element of the queue, or undefined if the queue is empty.

+### PriorityQueue

-A PriorityQueue is a Queue that orders its elements according to a *compare_fn* provided during instantiation via an options object, e.g.:
+A PriorityQueue is (a sub-class of) a Queue that orders its elements according to a *compare_fn* provided during instantiation via an options object, e.g.:
 ```javascript
 let priority_queue = Collections.newPriorityQueue({ compare_fn: your_compare_fn });
 ```
 If no *compare_fn* is provided then a default (natural) ordering is used.
-Note that keeping order in a LinkedList requires linear operations, which is not fast (but only really an issue with big queues).
-When a sorted Set (such as a TreeSet) is added as a new collection type, the PriorityQueue will probably backed by that instead of by the LinkedList.
+Note that keeping order in a LinkedList requires linear operations, which is not fast (but is only really an issue with big queues).
+When a sorted Set (such as a TreeSet) is added as a new collection type, the PriorityQueue may optionally be backed by that instead of by the LinkedList.

 # A note on *equals*, *hashCode* and *compare_fn*